laxmikant-ainapure/upcxx/docs/testing.md

 ./run-tests
 ```

-This will run a set of basic tests to ensure UPC++ is working correctly.
-By
-default, the tests are run on a single node using the UDP conduit.
-The default
+By default, the tests are run on a single node using the UDP conduit.
-number of ranks is set to a reasonable value, more than 2 and no more than 16 or
+The default number of ranks is set to a reasonable value, more than 2
-the number of hardware threads on the system.
-To specify an alternative number
+and no more than 16 or the number of hardware threads on the system.
+To
-of ranks, set the environment variable `RANKS`, e.g. to run with 16 ranks, the
+specify an alternative number of ranks, set the environment variable
-script can be run as:
+`RANKS`, e.g. to run with 16 ranks, the script can be run as:

 ```bash
 RANKS=16 ./run-tests